-We may issue additional shares of our common stock in the future in connection with raising capital, acquisitions, strategic transactions, repaying outstanding debt or for other purposes.
-Subject to certain volume limitations imposed by The NASDAQ Global Select Market ("NASDAQ"), we may issue all of these shares without any action or approval by our shareholders.
+We may issue additional shares of common stock in the future in connection with raising capital, acquisitions, strategic transactions, repaying outstanding debt or for other purposes.
+Subject to certain volume limitations imposed by Nasdaq, we may issue all of these shares without any action or approval by our shareholders.
 Any shares issued either in connection with the foregoing activities, the exercise of stock options, equity awards granted under our incentive compensation plan, or otherwise would dilute the percentage ownership held by investors who purchase our shares in offerings made under this prospectus supplement and the accompany prospectus and would reduce our earnings per share.